Edgar Bartolomeu

-Edgar Jaime Pereira Bartolomeu (born September 14, 1976) is an Angolan born Canadian former professional soccer player who played as a defender and midfielder.
+Edgar Jaime Pereira Bartolomeu (born 14 September 1976) is an Angolan former professional footballer who played as a defender and midfielder.

 Playing career

 Early career

 Bartolomeu started off playing Futsal in 1992 in Portugal with the Sporting Clube de Portugal youth team.
 After moving to Canada, he signed with the North York Astros of the Canadian Professional Soccer League.
-He made his debut on October 4, 1998, in a semi-final playoff match against the Toronto Olympians.
+He made his debut on 4 October 1998, in a semi-final playoff match against the Toronto Olympians.

 In 1999, he signed a professional contract with the Toronto Lynx.
-He made his debut on May 2, 1999, in a match against the Minnesota Thunder.
+He made his debut on 2 May 1999, in a match against the Minnesota Thunder.
 The following season Bartolomeu helped the Lynx finish third in the Northeastern division which clinched a playoff berth for the club for the second time in the franchise's history.
 In the postseason the Lynx reached the eastern conference finals but were eliminated by the Rochester Rhinos.

 The following year, Bartolomeu returned to the CPSL and signed with the expansion franchise the Brampton Hitmen.
-He made his debut for the club on July 27, 2001, in an Open Canada Cup match against St. Catharines Wolves.
+He made his debut for the club on 27 July 2001, in an Open Canada Cup match against St. Catharines Wolves.

 MLS and USL

 In 2002, he played for the Long Island Rough Riders in the USL Pro Soccer League, helping them to a championship and division title.
 After the conclusion of the indoor season, he trained with the MetroStars of the Major Soccer League during the preseason and was ultimately signed to a contract.
 Originally he was signed by Chicago Fire but given to New York for the rights of Andy Williams.
 In his debut season, he played 18 games in total for the team.
 He also started in the 2003 U.S. Open Cup final against Chicago were New York was defeated.

-The MetroStars recalled him for preseason and paid the Philadelphia Kixx for his full player rights but ended up releasing him before the 2004 season started, prompting him to return to the Philadelphia Kixx.
-In 2004, Bartolomeu, returned to the Toronto Lynx and his signing was announced on April 16, 2004.
+The MetroStars recalled him for preseason and paid the Philadelphia KiXX for his full player rights but ended up releasing him before the 2004 season started, prompting him to return to the Philadelphia KiXX.
+In 2004, Bartolomeu, returned to the Toronto Lynx and his signing was announced on 16 April 2004.
 He re-signed with Toronto for the 2006 season which marked their final season in the USL First Division.
 During the 2006 season, he helped Toronto reach the 2006 Open Canada Cup final against Ottawa St. Anthony Italia.